 - Press and hold the On/Off button (Fig. 179,1) for 1 second.
-Button lights up green.
-The indicators stay on for 10 seconds and are then dimmed to save energy. - Press confirmation button (Fig. 179,3).
-The current setting of the operating is displayed.
+The button lights up green.
+To save energy, after approximately 10 seconds the display is dimmed. - Press confirmation button (Fig. 179,3).
+The operating mode previously selected is displayed.